goytoom/eSITB/Readme.md

 - `data/links_comments.txt`: URLs for the reddit archive files (comments)
 - `data/links_submissions.txt`: URLs for the reddit archive files (submissions)

+## Notes
+1. **We always used the combined texts (posts + comments) for all analyses**
+2. **We only used the moral/nonmoral and all concerns classifier in our analyses.
+Only use the additional examples, if you want to focus on certain texts (e.g., only comments/posts) and certain moral concerns (e.g., binding vs individualizing)**
+3. **Parts of this code were designed to run on a computing cluster/multiple machines in parallel.
+Adapt the respective .job files to run on your system/cluster.
+Otherwise, adapt the code to run on a single machine (potentially *very* slow).**

 ## Instructions (Training Moral Classifiier)
 1. Run `dataset_moral.py` to create the dataset from raw annotation data
   - `python dataset_moral.py`